lazamar/smvc/README.md

 * `text(str: string) : Element` - Describe a text node.
 * `h(tag: string, properties: Object, children: Array<Element>) : Element` - Describe an HTML element.

-The `properties` object should contain HTML properties and attributes as keys and either a string or a function as the value.
-Functions are used for event listeners.
+The `properties` object should contain HTML properties and attributes as keys.

 Keys that start with the `on` prefix in the `properties` attributes are treated as event listeners and its values should be functions.